Mean-field equations for stochastic firing-rate neural fields with delays: Derivation and noise-induced transitions: Mean-field equations for firing-rate neural networks

-These results presented in the summary can appear very formal due to the generality of the models considered and to the mathematical approach developed of~\cite{touboulNeuralfields:11}.
-However, even at this level of generality, one can deduce several implications of these properties with regards to neuroscience applications (see section~\ref{sec:Discussion}).
-It is important to realize at this point that even if the mean-field approach reduces an infinite system of interacting diffusion processes into a single well-posed equation, a major issue one faces is the concrete identification, characterization and simulation of the solution of the mean-field equations.
-In our spatial and delayed setting, this concern is even more true.
-We show in this paper that there exists a particular model of neuronal dynamics related to the so-called firing-rate neurons, for which mean-field equations are rigorously reducible to a set of deterministic equations that are amenable to analytic treatment (see sections~\ref{sec:FiringRateModels} and~\ref{sec:Analysis}).
-We emphasize the fact that firing-rate neurons, though highly popular and widely used in the computational neuroscience community, are not the most relevant from the biological viewpoint, and this restriction justifies the necessity of dealing with such complex models as those described in~\cite{touboulNeuralfields:11}.
+These equations can appear very formal due to the generality of the models considered and to the mathematical approach developed of~\cite{touboulNeuralfields:11}.
+In particular, even if the mean-field approach reduces an infinite system of interacting diffusion processes into a single well-posed equation, a major issue one faces is the concrete identification, characterization and simulation of the solution of the mean-field equations (see e.g.~\cite{BFFT,talay-vaillant:03}).
+In our spatial and delayed setting, this concern is even more true. \\ In order to qualitatively characterize the dynamics of these equations, we start by investigating spatially homogeneous solutions in law, before instantiating a particular neuronal dynamics.